-Real estate, artworks, antiques, jewellery and other valuables.
+Real estate, artworks, antiques, jewellery and other valuables may be bequeathed.

 It is advisable to talk to your lawyer, estate administrator, or financial adviser about the best choice for you and your family.

-Dr Max Price and former Vice-Chancellor Dr Stuart Saunders (its Patron) have revitalized the Heritage Society to acknowledge the commitment and support of donors who make deferred gifts to UCT through bequests.
+UCT has revitalised the Legacy Society to acknowledge the commitment and support of donors who make deferred gifts to UCT through bequests.

-Your membership will ensure that you are appropriately acknowledged, and kept abreast of University activities via dedicated Heritage Society events during each year.
+Your membership will ensure that you are appropriately acknowledged, and kept abreast of university activities via dedicated Legacy Society events each year.
 You may also choose to remain anonymous.
 We request that you simply inform us that you have included UCT in your will.